NyaMeeEain/Applications-Security/JSON Web Token Attack.md

 ### HMAC Secret Key Brute-forcing
-The algorithm HS256 uses the secret key to sign and verify each message.
-The algorithm RS256 uses the private key to sign the message and uses the public key for authentication
+The algorithm HS256 uses a secret key to sign and verify each message.
+The algorithm RS256 uses a private key to sign messages, and a public key to verify them and uses the public key for authentication.

 ```
 python3 jwtcat.py -t eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJqd3QiOiJwd24ifQ.4pOAm1W4SHUoOgSrc8D-J1YqLEv9ypAApz27nfYP5L4 -w /usr/share/wordlists/rockyou.txt